nicaless/nanowrimo_ga_project/README.md

-Pleased with the results of the Now let's try using a Decision Tree to classify winners and nonwinners.
+Pleased with the results of the Logistic Regression model, I then trained a Decision Tree on the features to compare.

 ```python